 RA and Your Body Image

 It’s hard to feel good about yourself when your body is betraying you.
-Before your diagnosis, you felt great about your body.
+Before your rheumatoid arthritis (RA) diagnosis, you may have felt great about your body.
 You loved your muscles, curves or leanness; you celebrated your nimble knitting fingers or your meringue-whisking arms.
 Or maybe you’ve always struggled with body acceptance and tended to focus on self-perceived flaws.
 Now your RA is forcing you to deal with a different reality.

 “Body image is how we think and feel about our bodies, but it’s just one component of our self-concept,” explains Gerald Goodman, PhD, professor emeritus of clinical psychology at UCLA.
 “Body acceptance fits into a larger framework that influences our self-esteem.”